awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-cli.md

 1. Use the login command to configure your npm package manager with your `my-repo` repository\.

    ```
-   aws codeartifact login --tool npm --repository my-repo --domain my-domain --domain-owner your-AWS-account-ID
+   aws codeartifact login --tool npm --repository my-repo --domain my-domain --domain-owner 111122223333
    ```

    You should receive output confirming your login succeeded\.

    ```
-   Successfully configured npm to use AWS CodeArtifact repository https://my-domain-123456789012.d.codeartifact.us-east-2.amazonaws.com/npm/my-repo/
+   Successfully configured npm to use AWS CodeArtifact repository https://my-domain-111122223333.d.codeartifact.us-east-2.amazonaws.com/npm/my-repo/
    Login expires in 12 hours at 2020-10-08 02:45:33-04:00
    ```

-    For more information, see [Authentication with npm](npm-auth.md)\.
+    For more information, see [Configure and use npm with CodeArtifact](npm-auth.md)\.

-1. Use the npm CLI to install an npm library\.
-For example, install a library listed in [https://www\.npmjs\.com/](https://www.npmjs.com/)\.
+1. Use the npm CLI to install an npm package\.
+For example, to install the popular npm package `lodash`, use the following command\.
-**Note**
-*lodash* is a popular package to use\.

    ```
-   npm install library-name
+   npm install lodash
    ```

 1. Use the list\-packages command to view the package you just installed in your `my-repo` repository\.